-Why Can't We Use our Existing Staff to Provide The Intervention Services?
+Why Can't We Redeploy Staff to Provide The Intervention Services We Need?

 - The simple answer is that we do not have staff to redeploy.
-Doing so would substantially increase our traditionally high student to staff ratios. - Hingham ranks 2nd highest of our benchmark communities with regard to student teacher ratio.
-In 2019-2020, Hingham's student to teacher ratio was 14.2.
-The average of our benchmark communities was 12.5 students per teacher. - Despite higher salaries, our per pupil spending on teachers is ranked 14th out of 21 benchmark communities.
+Doing so would substantially increase our traditionally high student to staff ratios. - Prior to Covid-19, Hingham's student to teacher ratio was 14.2.
+The average of the 21 benchmark communities is 12.5. - In comparison to our benchmark communities, Hingham ranks 2nd highest of 21, with only Milton being higher with a 14.3 student to teacher ratio. - Despite higher salaries, our per pupil spending on teachers is ranked 14th out of 21 benchmark communities.
 In short, we pay teachers better wages, but we have fewer of them in comparison to our benchmark communities.